 That’s where CoSchedule comes in.
 Our marketing calendar will allow you to plan everything you need to complete your entire marketing timeline all in one place.

-With Marketing Projects in CoSchedule.
+With Marketing Campaigns in CoSchedule.

 So how does this all work?

 Go to your calendar select Marketing Campaigns from the menu, and title your project.

 Select the start and end date of your project and click Create.

 From there a new window will appear giving you a one on one view of your project.

 You can add in the different parts your project by clicking the + arrow in the upper left-hand corner.